 - Exfoliate the skin to remove the dead skin cells and to help better oxygenate the follicles.
 Quality beard scrub and a boar bristle beard brush are best for this.

 - Suffering from severe dandruff of the facial hair?
-Using beard balm a couple hours after putting on the oil can further prevent the flakiness.
+Using beard balm a couple of hours after putting on the oil can further prevent the flakiness.

 - To expel possible yeast infection from the beard area, a doctor can prescribe you special shampoo for that, and we share a home remedy recipe below as well.